 The final element for a long-lasting carnivorous plant is a vital resting period during the autumn and winter months.
 While keeping the soil moist, reduce insect-feeds to almost none, as wild airborne prey tends to be less in numbers during this time.
 Reduce the ambient temperature to around 12℃ (54℉) during the night to reinforce this critical period - even a cool windowsill will be sufficient enough.
 If its dormancy is served well, you'll be rewarded with a flurry of juvenile growth towards the start of the spring season.

 Too little light accompanied by water-logging will cause the lower leaves to rapidly yellow and rot.
 Although this is a natural response to ageing on a smaller extent, persistent yellowing and a near absence of foliage should only occur during the winter.
 If this is the case during the height of summer, action must be taken immediately.
 Place the plant in a location that receives little direct sunlight out of peak hours, or outside if possible.
 Although it will take several weeks for the plant to start to recover, better-growing conditions with the occasional insect will significantly benefit its overall health.
+After few weeks, increase the amount of exposure to the sunlight by two hours.
+We recommend giving your Sundew at least three hours of sunlight per day to provide the necessary nutrients for reliable growth.
 Other causes for yellowing leaves are sun-scorch or the use of a non-carnivorous potting mix.
 Sundews must not be repotted into any other compost, as the chemicals will quickly lead to root-burn and inevitable death.

 Under-developed or deformed leaves are caused by persistent under-watering or too much sunlight.
 Dry soil must be avoided at all times for success as they grow naturally in bog climates across the world.
 After a few weeks of a moist environment, better growth should start to develop.